 The history of morality and ethics in the U.S. criminal justice system is evaluated.
 Students learn how to combat unethical behavior and criminal activity while still remaining true to the ethical codes of the court systems.

 Certificate program graduates typically become police officers or detectives.
-The U.S. Bureau of Labor Statistics (BLS) expected police officer jobs to grow slower than the average of most other job sectors from 2014-2024; however, the need for public safety will likely lead to ongoing job openings (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) expected police officer jobs to grow as fast as the average of most other job sectors from 2018-2028; however, the need for public safety will likely lead to ongoing job openings (www.bls.gov).

 Continuing Education Information